rum-yasuhiro/Slides-for-Introduction-of-IPsec/PITCHME.md

 ### What is IPsec？(Conclusion)

-- アプリケーションに関係なく、全ての通信を自動的に暗号化するためのIP Security Protocol |
+- IP Security Protocol for automatically encrypting all communications regardless of application |

-- VPN構築の際に利用されるもの |
+- Used for VPN construction |

 ---